-A four-year-long fight to save a 19th-century building in Jersey City from demolition will soon be decided.
+A four-year-long fight to save a 19th-century building in Jersey City from demolition could be decided tonight.
 St. Peter’s Prep, the owner of 137-155 York Street, will appear before the Zoning Board of Adjustment to appeal a decision that barred them from demolishing a former grammar school built in 1861.

 There will be a public comments portion at the meeting, during which each member of the public will be allowed to voice their opinion of the application.
 The Zoning Board of Adjustment will then vote on the demolition application and determine the building’s fate.